ICIS-NPDES Discharge Points Summary

 - Tribal Government

-- The list of pollutants with enforceable (i.e., numeric limits or monitoring only) and/or benchmark limits in the current version of the NPDES permit.
+The list of pollutants with enforceable (i.e., numeric limits or monitoring only) and/or benchmark thresholds in the current version of the NPDES permit.
 An active set limit must exist for the parameter.

 Code Description NPD NPDES Individual Permit NGP NPDES Master General Permit GPC General Permit Covered Facility SNN State Issued Master General Permit (Non-NPDES) IIU Individual IU Permit (Non-NPDES) SIN Individual State Issued Permit (Non-NPDES) APR Associated Permit Record UFT Unpermitted Facility